-The client instructed Garratt’s to conduct a free damp survey and offer considerations related to any remedial works as required.
+The client instructed Garratt’s to conduct a damp survey and offer considerations related to any remedial works as required.
 The property was an Edwardian two-bed terrace that was constructed of nine-inch solid brick walls, timber suspended floors, clay-tiled roof and pebble-dashed render.
 The external appearance suggested a well maintained and updated property.

 Internally, several walls of the ground floor showed visible disruption and spoiling due to dampness.

 Rising Damp: Protimeter moisture meter readings taken were consistent with the profile of rising damp up to 800-900mm from floor level.

 High Ground Levels and Bridged Damp Proof Course: The external ground levels to the front of property had risen above the physical damp proof course (DPC) over the years and had led to bridged rising damp affecting this particular area.
 Where high ground levels are present, there are two options;

 1) lower external ground levels using a dry zone channel with pea-shingle where economically viable and then damp proof the internal wall/s or

 2) apply a cementitious tanking system to internal wall/s, this application is regularly used in basements and lower ground floor areas.